crunchable/api-docs/source/index.md

 # Introduction

-Welcome to the Crunchable.io API!
+Welcome to the Heat API!

 # Authentication

 Every API call must be authenticated by including your secret API key in the request.
-You can manage your API keys in the [Developer Console](https://crunchable.io/dev-console/).
+You can manage your API keys in the [Developer Console](https://account.heatintelligence.com/).

 Authentication of an API call is performed using HTTP headers.
-Provide your API key as a custom HTTP header named `X-Crunch-API-Key`.
+Provide your API key as a custom HTTP header named `X-Heat-API-Key`.
 You can keep your key secure by making API calls over SSL (HTTPS) as this will encrypt the entire request, headers included.

 A sample test API key is included in all the examples on this page, so you can test any example right away.
 To test requests using your account, replace the sample API key with your actual API key.